 How will I find a job or can I start a company?

 Companies setting up in the zone can undertake international business and do not need to have a local partner.
-They can own 100% of the business, set up within 3-4 weeks and get renewable 5 year work/residency visas in 5 days, so it’s a great option to consider.
+They can own 100% of the business, set up within 3-4 weeks and get renewable 5 year work/residency visas in 5 working days, so it’s a great option to consider.
+Interested to know if your business qualifies?
+Click here.

 Are you moving overseas alone or with a spouse and children?